The Zoo Member Calendar Photo Competition is back!

 You do not need to have the biggest zoom lens or professional quality gear to get great photos.
 You can use anything from a camera phone up to a DSLR.

 If you do have a zoom lens, don’t forget that details of animals such as close ups of feathers, eyes or patterns of fur can be just as impactful as an image of a whole animal in its environment.
-You can concentrate on showing animals in their habitat, larger groups or head to places such as the butterfly house, the reptile house or lemurs where you have the chance to see the animals at close range.
+Without a zoom you can concentrate on showing animals in their habitat, larger groups or head to places such as the butterfly house, the reptile house or lemurs where you have the chance to see the animals at close range.

 Just remember photographing animals takes patience, please respect the animals and also fellow zoo visitors.
-Never bang on an enclosure or yell to try and get an animal to react.
+Never bang on exhibit glass or raise your voice to try and get an animal to react.
+Take your time and give yourself more chance to enjoy the animals, their behaviour and your photography.

 - Entries must be registered via https://www.zoo.org.au/member-photo-competition